I-Station/Cpp-Computer-Vision-Tutorial/README.md

                      $<TARGET_FILE_DIR:istation>)
 endif (MSVC)
 ```
-Last step as shown in below to prepare PyTorch.
+Last step as shown in below to prepare PyTorch in `terminal` that on your codebase path.
 ```
 mkdir build
 cd build